thelfer/tfel/docs/web/ImplicitBerveillerZaouiPolyCrystals.md

 The aim of this tutorial is to describe briefly the implementation of a simple self-consistent polycrystalline model based on the use of the Berveiller-Zaoui concentration rule [@berveiller_extension_1978] using an implicit scheme.
-This tutorial follows [another tutorial](ExplicitBerveillerZaoui.html) which presented an explicit scheme for the same behaviour.
+This concentration rule provides an explicit relationship between the average stress, inside a crystallographic phase, and the macroscopic applied stress.
+This model assumes both an isotropic elastic behaviour and isotropic plastic behaviour at the macroscopic scale.
 In this work, a phase is defined as a set of grains having the same crystallographic orientation.

-This model provides an explicit relationship between the average stress, inside a crystallographic phase, and the macroscopic applied stress.
-This model assumes both an isotropic elastic behaviour and isotropic plastic behaviour at the macroscopic scale.

-## Outline

-After a quick recall of the equations involved, an implicit implementation is presented in Section @sec:mfront:bz:implicit_scheme.

 Implicit schemes for the integration of polycrystal behaviours obtained by homogeneization have been studied in previous works, see